 Here you define the styling of the category and assign a layout created in the Shopping Experiences.
 You can also use the Create new layout button to switch directly to the Shopping Experiences Editor (information on how to use the editor can be found in the Shopping Experiences article).

 After you have assigned a layout, the Content tab is activated and you have the option to manage the content for the category.

 In the menu settings you can store further information on the category, which can also be loaded directly into an element, for example, in the experience worlds via the data assignment.

-Via the product assignment you have the possibility to add products to the category.
-Products that have already been assigned to a category during creation are already displayed in the list.
+You have the option of assigning products to the category by using the product assignment.
+Products that were already assigned to a category when they were created are already displayed in the list accordingly.

 In Shopware 6 it is possible to assign articles to each category level.